 The result was The International 2023’s prize pool being pushed down to $3.4 million from the previous year’s $40 million.
 While this theoretically afforded more room for tournament organizers and esports organizations, the uptake has been slow, with fewer events being run with smaller prize pools.

-Our Dota 2 news appeals to avid gamers and bettors, so don’t be surprised when you find updates focused on new abilities and aspects alongside some solid Dota 2 betting guides.
+Our Dota 2 news isn’t just for fans.
+It’s for hardcore gamers and savvy bettors.
+So don’t be surprised when you find updates focused on new abilities, heroes and updates, alongside tournament Dota 2 betting guides.